-My dad taught me to ride a bike.
+My big dream actually started when my dad taught me to ride a bike.

 “Where are you going?”
 Dad asked.